thin-edge/thin-edge.io/configure/c8y/README.md

 ## Pre-requisite

-A cumulocity tenant, user and password.
+A cumulocity tenant, user and password, plus an identifier for the device:

 * C8Y: the c8y endpoint
-* TENANT: the c8y tenant
+* TENANT: the c8y tenant ID
 * USER: the c8y user
 * PASSWORD: ...
+* DEVICE: an identifier for the device

+Notes:

-* __Warning__: for certificate management the latest version of Cumulocity is required (The feature is new in 10.7.0).
+* __Warning__: for certificate management, is required version 10.7.0 onwards of Cumulocity.
 * On the beta release, the 'Trusted Certificates' pannel __must be enabled__ in Cumulocity using the script `enable-trusted-certificates.sh`.

-On the device, the scripts assume that mosquitto is install.
+* The scripts assume that mosquitto is installed on the devices.
-Currently, you also need to give a name to the device (TODO use a combination of a name and a MAC address to identify a device).
-* DEVICE: an identifier for the device

 ## Connecting the device to Cumulocity